 The work I was doing in New Orleans was SO rewarding but I was also realizing how burnt out I was from doing it.
 When working in it everyday, you soak up the rewards of the good that you are doing and you turn a blind eye to how much injustice and trauma you are staring in the face every single day.
 On top of that, with the STARK reality that our country would elect someone like Donald Trump, what difference would it make for me to try to mentor leaders who advocate for quality early childhood education for underprivileged kids?
 Why even bother?
 Improving early childhood education was never going to be a "thing" for Trump.

 I worked for NINE years to improve early childhood education in New Orleans and the amount of progress that happened in that arena while I was there is honestly astonishing.
-The City of New Orleans, New Orleans Public Schools, Agenda for Children, and a myriad of other organizations were honestly doing AMAZING things for 0-4 year olds.
+The City of New Orleans, New Orleans Public Schools, Agenda for Children, and a myriad of other organizations were honestly doing AMAZING things for young children.
 Young children whose life trajectories were profoundly changed by the improvements being made in early childhood education.
 The pandemic unmasked the massive need for quality childcare to support our economy and also the lack of support our country has for providing quality childcare.
 Right now, the need for quality care is larger than ever but the ability to provide it is more challenging than ever.
 I digress.
 My work in New Orleans was beautiful (Shout out to ReNEW Schools).
 But being out of it and now looking at the bigger picture, it feels like the overall issues are insurmountable in our current social climate.

 Since we moved, I've been over here in my bubble just trying to enjoy my family and our oasis in small town Pennsylvania.
 But with this revelation of needing to actually look at the impact our current social issues are having on me, I'm also having to face how much of a gaping hole there is in my soul without doing the social service work that I was previously doing.
 As previously mentioned, I started a small business, Teach Reach Master Consulting, to provide training and support to early childhood educators, leaders, and parents.
 I am so proud of it and enjoy the work that I do but, because of the ratio of time with my kids, the time they are in childcare, and everything else I have to do, I have very little time to tend to the business.
 Therefore, my sphere of impact has remained very small.
 I know my heart is telling me I need to get deeper into social service work but the ugliness of our country has been exposed and I'm looking right at it.
 Social change is incredibly slow and anyone working toward it knows all about the identity crisis that happens when you wonder if it's pointless.
 I am not the only one.
 But I am here and it feels heavy.